awssgr/voterocket-lab/README.md

 - Choose the code generation language target: `JavaScript`
 - Enter the file name pattern of graphql queries, mutations and subscriptions: `(src/graphql/**/*.js)`
 - Do you want to generate/update all possible GraphQL operations - queries, mutations and subscriptions? `Y`
+- Enter maximum statement depth (increase from default if your schema is deeply nested): `2`

 The generated GraphQL (via the `@model` directive can be found in `amplify/backend/api/voterocket/build/schema.graphql`